-The High Performance Conjugate Gradients (HPCG) benchmark is designed to measure performance that is representative of modern scientific applications relying on discretizations of Partial Differential Equations (PDEs).
-It does so by exercising the computational and communication patterns commonly found in real science and engineering codes, which are often based on sparse iterative solvers with complex multi-level preconditioners.
-HPCG exhibits the same irregular accesses to the main memory and fine-grain recursive computations that dominate large-scale scientific workloads used to simulate complex physical phenomena.
+The High Performance Conjugate Gradients (HPCG) benchmark is designed to measure performance representative of modern scientific applications relying on discretizations of Partial Differential Equations (PDEs).
+It does so by exercising the computational and communication patterns commonly found in real science and engineering codes, often based on sparse iterative solvers with complex multi-level preconditioners.
+HPCG exhibits the same irregular accesses to the main memory and fine-grain recursive computations that dominate large-scale scientific workloads to simulate complex physical phenomena.

-The HPCG 3.1 reference code was released in March of 2019.
-In addition to bug fixes, this release positioned HPCG to even better represent modern PDE solvers and made it easier to run HPCG on production supercomputing installations.
-The reference version is accompanied by multiple binary or source code releases from AMD, ARM, Intel, and NVIDIA, which are carefully optimized for the these vendors’ respective hardware platforms.
-The current HPCG performance list was released at SC21 and now features over 200 entries from across the supercomputing landscape.
-HPCG results have also been tracked by TOP500.org since June of 2017.
+The HPCG 3.1 reference code was released in March 2019.
+In addition to bug fixes, this release positioned HPCG to represent modern PDE solvers better and made it easier to run HPCG on production supercomputing installations.
+The reference version is accompanied by multiple binary or source code releases from AMD, ARM, Intel, and NVIDIA, which are carefully optimized for these vendors’ respective hardware platforms.
+The current HPCG performance list was released at SC21 and features over 200 entries across the supercomputing landscape.
+TOP500.org has also tracked HPCG results since June 2017.

 In Collaboration With